Editor's choice: First Down Funding business loans

 Despite many people turning to a work-from-home lifestyle, child care is still often a necessity.
 And managing a safe childcare center that can meet well-being and educational needs of children often requires funding to start out or expand.

-Outside financing will likely be necessary whether you’re starting your business from scratch or purchasing an existing business.
-Here are three top options to consider:
+Outside financing will likely be necessary if you’re starting your business from scratch, purchasing a childcare center or expanding your existing business.
+Here are four top options to consider:

 For one-time large purchases of things like new furniture, you may want to consider an equipment loan that’s secured by collateral.

 Rather than financing a childcare center upfront, you could negotiate with the seller to pay them back over a set period of time.
 However, many sellers will likely prefer a lump sum payment at the time of sale.

 With a line of credit, you can draw up to your approved credit limit as needed and repay the amount back over an extended period of time.
 This allows for flexibility that you can take advantage of to make several smaller purchases or fund an ongoing project, like updating a playroom.